-Almost all our clients have a history of crime and addiction which has severely affected them, their families and the wider community.
-We enable these men to break this cycle of addiction, crime and imprisonment, and provide the professional and life changing support required to secure a new future.
-The national average for remaining abstinent for a year is 30%; at Nehemiah 67% of residents remain abstinent.
+Our Residents have a history of addiction which has severely affected them, their families and the wider community.
+We enable these men to break this cycle of addiction, offending and homelessness, and provide the professional and life changing support required to secure a new future.
+The national average for remaining abstinent for a year is 30%; at Nehemiah 74% of Residents remain abstinent.
 Nearly 50% of released prisoners reoffend within 12 months and for London prisons this figure increases to 60%.
-At Nehemiah, as far as we know, 5% of the men we have worked with in the last five years have reoffended.
+At Nehemiah, as far as we know, only 5% of the men we have worked with in the last five years have reoffended.

 Supported Housing Programme